sagiegurari/cargo-make/docs/_includes/content.md

     pub script: Option<Vec<String>>,
     /// The script runner (defaults to cmd in windows and sh for other platforms) pub script_runner: Option<String>,
+    /// The task name to execute
+    pub run_task: Option<String>,
     /// A list of tasks to execute before this task pub dependencies: Option<Vec<String>>,
     /// override task if runtime OS is Linux (takes precedence over alias)